 The old stone staircase is made from 44 pieces of Chinese granite imported from Canton in 1780.

 The choir loft has a bird’s-eye view of the church’s interior, an 18th-century pipe organ and seats that were hand-carved from Mojave hardwood.

 The remains of Miguel Lopez de Legazpi and other Spanish conquistadors are buried here.

 7- Step back into history at Casa Manila

 The facade of Casa Manila (Manila House) was copied from a 1850s house of a wealthy family.

 Casa Manila is a colonial lifestyle museum that conveys the opulent lifestyle of 19th-century Filipino gentry.

-The mega-malls in the Philippines are as good as any in Bangkok, KL or Singapore.
-And the local fashion scene sizzles.
+The mega-malls in the Philippines are as good as any shops in Bangkok, KL or Singapore and the local fashion scene sizzles.

 Filipino designers have a European flair at designing gorgeous shoes and clothes, minus the hefty price tags.